mcsltd/ecganncompare/docs/utils.md

 ## PrintStats

 Utility [`printstats`](../utils/printstats.py) reads folders with annotation files.
 It print summary about input annotation files.

+_Note: program output will be fully translated into English in a future version_

 To run the program, run the following command